emee-dev/oss-donate/README.md

    - **Merchandise Shop:** An integrated online shop where maintainers can sell merchandise related to their projects.
    - **cUSD Payments:** Contributors can purchase items using cUSD, with proceeds going to the maintainers.

+## Disclaimer

+Aside the landing page, theme colors.
+I created the rest of the project despite my lack of knowledge.

 ## Getting Started

 ### Prerequisites